OpenCyphal/pycyphal/docs/pages/demo.rst

 The snippet is valid for sh/bash/zsh; if you are using PowerShell on Windows, replace ``export`` with ``$env:`` and take values into double quotes.
 Further snippets will not include this remark.

-.. tip:: macOS loopback addresses

-    macOS does not properly adhere to RFC3330 such that you will need to manually create aliases for each iface + node-ID used.
-    In our example, with iface being ``127.9.0.0`` and node-ID being ``42`` this would be ``sudo ifconfig lo0 alias 127.9.0.42 up``
-    (see `this <https://superuser.com/questions/458875>`_ superuser article for more details).

-    If you come across ``InvalidMediaConfigurationError`` that usually means you haven't set the right alias, you can verify this using ``ifconfig``.

 An environment variable ``UAVCAN__SUB__TEMPERATURE_SETPOINT__ID`` sets register ``uavcan.sub.temperature_setpoint.id``, and so on.